Boiler Operators Training (Steam Boilers)

 $1,150 – Includes continental breakfast and lunch both days and training materials.
 Pay with credit card or company PO.

 This two-day training workshop is designed for maintenance, plant, stationary or mechanical engineers as well as maintenance personnel who are responsible for boiler maintenance and repairing or troubleshooting existing boilers.
-This class is AFE certified.

 Starting with “The Basics”, attendees will participate in “open forums” with world class training videos combined with the instructor’s 50 years of in the field, with his hands-on experience to answer all your boiler system questions and guide you through boiler operation and Safety.